4socks/socks4/draft-vance-socks-v4.md

 A reply packet MUST be sent to the client upon the establishment of the connection, rejection of the request, or operational failure.

+When the DSTIP field is 0.0.0.1, which the protocol SOCKS4a (See {{socks-protocol-version-4a}}) uses for a client wishes to connect using a domain name instead of an IP address, SOCKS4 implementations MUST treat the the DSTIP field 0.0.0.1 as a normal DSTIP value and treat the following messages as the specification.

 ## CONNECT Reply Packet Format

 The SOCKS server MUST send a reply packet with the following structure: